-What is an inductor and how does it work?
+What is an inductor, its purpose, and how does it work?
 Inductors are an electrical component made essentially of a coil of wire, often wound around a magnetic core.
 From our experts, here are some facts to help you better understand this technology.

 There are many different types of inductors:

 - Bobbin Core Inductors